valchkou/cassandra-driver-mapping/README.md

 ========================

 Entity mapping Add-on for the DataStax Java Driver (Driver) for Cassandra (C*).
-This Add-on allows you to generate schema and persist JPA annotated entities in C*.
+This Add-on allows you to generate schema automatically and persist JPA annotated entities in C*.

 Add-on is not replacement for the Driver but lightweight utility for it.
 You still can utilize full power of the Driver API and Datastax documentation.
-Mapping Add-on relies on Driver version 2.0 and JPA 2.1.
+Mapping Add-on relies on Driver version 2.XXX and JPA 2.1.

 Read more about [Datastax Java Driver, Cassandra and CQL3](http://www.datastax.com/documentation/gettingstarted/index.html).